yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 > ... but no one has come close to figuring it out.

-**Bullshit!** People who don't approach it like philosophy haven't figured it out, but I have figured out that there's no question.
+Of course people who don't approach it like philosophy haven't figured it out.
 One of the best ways to make it seem like you can't be refuted is to present it as fact that the question is unsolved and that if you don't understand it, it's not even possible that someone else does.

 #### 0:46 - 0:53